History

 We have taken up the fight against prejudice and traditions, and invite you to a number of unique concerts between ocean and fjord.

-The west coast of Jutland offers a ‘sea’ of opportunities and offers – this certainly applies to the port town Hvide Sande, where Danish and German guests in particular spend their holidays in the many holiday homes in the dune landscape along the North Sea every year.
+The west coast of Jutland offers a ‘sea’ of opportunities and activities – and this certainly also applies to the harbour town of Hvide Sande, where Danish and German visitors in particular spend their holidays each year in the many holiday homes in the dune landscape along the North Sea.
 The offer for guests as well as locals ranges widely from water sports to fishing as well as culinary experiences.
-Since 2015, Late Summer Festival has taken place in Hvide Sande, which is also home to the annual Hvide Sande Masterclass, which also has a vision of bringing classical music at the highest level to the outskirts of Denmark.
+Since 2015, Late Summer Festival has taken place in Hvide Sande, which is also home to the annual Hvide Sande Masterclass, whose vision is likewise to bring top-level classical music all the way to the outskirts of Denmark.